Interrogation Techniques: Reid, PEACE and False Confessions

 Brendan Dassey (Wisconsin, 2005) is a canonical case.
 Dassey, aged sixteen and with below-average measured intelligence, was interrogated multiple times by two detectives without a parent or attorney present.
 The detectives made repeated implicit promises ("We'll help you if you tell the truth") and fed Dassey details of the crime that appeared in his subsequent confession, which was later demonstrated to track detective-supplied information rather than independent knowledge.
 The US Seventh Circuit Court of Appeals ruled in 2017 that Dassey's confession was involuntary under the totality of the circumstances test, though the full court subsequently reversed that ruling on grounds related to deference to state-court findings.

 Internalised false confessions occur when the suspect comes genuinely to believe that they committed the crime, typically as a result of memory contamination, extreme fatigue, or psychological vulnerability.
 Peter Reilly's case is an example: following sixteen hours of interrogation and false polygraph feedback, he appears to have genuinely doubted his own memory and constructed a confessional narrative.
-Steven Titus (Washington State, 1982) similarly came to believe he might have committed a rape he had not committed after sustained interrogation that exploited his fatigue and his trust in the investigative process.
+Steven Titus (Washington State, 1981) was wrongly convicted of rape he had not committed, a case driven primarily by eyewitness misidentification rather than a classic internalised false confession.

 Why false confessions are believed.
-Kassin, Drizin, Grisso, Gudjonsson, Leo, and Redlich (2010) analysed 125 false confessions and found that they are persuasive to juries, to judges, and to reviewing courts precisely because confessions are behaviourally implausible under an innocence assumption.
+Kassin, Drizin, Grisso, Gudjonsson, Leo, and Redlich (2010) reviewed the literature on police-induced confessions and found that false confessions are persuasive to juries, to judges, and to reviewing courts precisely because confessions are behaviourally implausible under an innocence assumption.
+This persuasive weight compounds the problem documented in the eyewitness testimony literature: cases relying on both a false identification and a false confession are among the hardest wrongful convictions to reverse.
 The intuition that no innocent person would confess to a serious crime is deeply held and very difficult to displace with evidence.
 Mock-juror studies consistently show that confession evidence produces the highest conviction rates of any evidence type, and that the conviction effect persists even after judges instruct the jury that the confession was involuntary.

 The legal controls on interrogation and confessions reflect the tension between effective criminal investigation and the protection of the suspect's rights.
 The frameworks in the United States, India, and the United Kingdom each address this tension differently, with different implications for the admissibility and reliability of confession evidence.